Nicolas Hamilton

-Nicolas Carl Hamilton (born 28 March 1992) is a British racing driver who currently competes in the British Touring Car Championship.
+Nicolas Carl Hamilton (born 28 March 1992) is a British racing driver currently competing in the British Touring Car Championship for Powder Monkey Brewing Co with Esidock.
 He races with a specially-modified car due to his cerebral palsy.

 Hamilton is the paternal half-brother of seven-time Formula One World Champion Lewis Hamilton.

 Racing career

 Renault Clio Cup United Kingdom

 Hamilton made his racing debut in the Renault Clio Cup United Kingdom in 2011 driving for Total Control Racing.
 He attracted much fan and media attention despite finishing last in his first race.
 His first season was the subject of a BBC documentary entitled Racing with the Hamiltons: Nic in the Driving Seat.

 European Touring Car Cup

 Hamilton moved up to the European Touring Car Cup for 2013, driving a SEAT León Supercopa for Baporo Motorsport.

 British Touring Car Championship

 In 2015, Hamilton secured a deal with AmD Tuning to race an Audi S3 in five rounds of the British Touring Car Championship, becoming the first disabled driver to compete in the series.

 In 2019, Hamilton secured a full-time drive with Motorbase Performance along with Tom Chilton and Ollie Jackson.

 On 21 February 2020, Hamilton was confirmed as the fourth Team HARD driver in a Volkswagen CC, retaining his ROKiT sponsorship.
 In the final race at Brands Hatch, in round 2 of the championship, Hamilton scored his first-ever BTCC point after finishing the race in 15th place.